 The three Latin American Spanish dubs of Detective Conan have had lots of messes in their productions:

 According to the people who worked in the first dubbed version (from the first to the fifth season), which was dubbed by VDI - Point.360 in Los Angeles, California, the entire dub was a complete mess from the start, since many episodes were dubbed in the same day and sometimes by five different voice directors, who normally ignored what the other director did in the previous episodes they dubbed before causing regular characters, like Sonoko Suzuki, to get her name changed in almost every episode she appeared.
 This and the series suffering low ratings were the reasons why the series was canceled in Latin America, despite its Cult Classic following.

-The two first movies were dubbed in Mexico, and while the acting itself was pretty good, the translation was awful, since it not only suffered from the Too Long; Didn't Dub trope (something that rarely happens in a Mexican Spanish dub), it was later found out the Mexican dub illegally used a plagiarism script from a fansub for the translation, causing a quite embarrassing incident with both the fans and the Japanese licensors, and losing the rights to dub any related material regarding the series.
+The two first movies were dubbed in Mexico, and while the acting itself was pretty good, the translation was awful, since it not only suffered from the Too Long; Didn't Dub trope (something that rarely happens in a Mexican Spanish dub), it was later found out the Mexican dub illegally plagiarized a script from a fansub for the translation, causing a quite embarrassing incident with both the fans and the Japanese licensors, and losing the rights to dub any related material regarding the series.
 The ban was only lifted in 2016, when another Mexican dub company got the rights to dub the 18th movie (Dimensional Sniper) and one of the crossovers with Lupin III for a digital release, and the 19th movie (Sunflowers of Inferno) for a theatrical release.